 When you only have 24 hours to visit the British capital, it’s normal to feel overwhelmed before such a big and exciting city.
 Yes, there is a lot to do in London.
 But don’t panic.
-We’ve gathered the best family attractions so you can make the most of your visit without worrying about it.
+We’ve gathered the best family attractions so you can make the most of your visit whilst you have left your bags with Nannybag without worrying about it.
 All the attractions and leisure activities are suitable for the whole family.

 And the attractions are all listed on London Pass; for huge savings, we recommend you get a ticket before your travel.
 You can save between £15 – £25 per entrance fee!
 We guarantee that everyone will have fantastic family experience days when you explore London.
 Have a look at the suggestions we’ve made for you.

 1. Westminster Abbey